Frequently Asked Questions

 What is the Regional Hub Network?

-Independently led PHA Regional Hubs function as locally rooted communities of practice, bringing together PHA members within geographic clusters to collaboratively advance planetary health research, education, policy, and outreach pertinent to specific local contexts.
+Independently led PHA Regional Hubs function as locally rooted communities of practice, bringing together PHA members within geographic clusters to collaboratively advance Planetary Health research, education, policy, and outreach pertinent to specific local contexts.

 The PHA Regional Hub Network includes the following ten hubs: